 In virtually all classrooms, the AV equipment is operated via a touchscreen control.
 If you are unfamiliar with the equipment, contact AV Services (x4120) to schedule a brief personal training session in your classroom.

-Audiovisual Services will provide a projectionist if the media item (rented or from our library) is a 16mm film or another unusual format.
+Audiovisual Services will provide a projectionist if the media item (rented or from our library) is a 16mm film.
 To request a projectionist, e-mail email@example.com or call (x4120) the Audiovisual Services Coordinator.